pimcore/pimcore/doc/Working-with-prices.markdown

 ## 2 - Configuration of price systems
 There are two places where the configuration of price system takes place:
 - **Product class**: each product has the method ```getPriceSystemName()``` which returns the name of its price system.
 - **OnlineShopConfig.php**: in the pricesystems section the mapping between price system names and their implementation classes takes place.
-Price system implementations at least need to implement the interface ```\OnlineShop\Framework\PriceSystem\IPriceSystem```, but there exist already some useful concrete implementations.
+Price system implementations at least need to implement the interface ```\Pimcore\Bundle\PimcoreEcommerceFrameworkBundle\PriceSystem\IPriceSystem```, but there exist already some useful concrete implementations.

 ```php
 "pricesystems" => [